Your local pharmacy

 Anyone showing symptoms of COVID-19 (e.g. high temperature; a new, continuous cough; a loss of or change in your normal send of taste of smell) are asked to avoid going in to a pharmacy and should ask a family member, friend, neighbour or other nominated person/local volunteer to collect their medicines in the first instance.

-Pharmacy opening hours – Christmas and New Year 2020
+Pharmacy opening hours – Early May and Spring bank holidays 2021

-A full list of pharmacies in Greater Manchester is also available on the Greater Manchester Local Pharmaceutical Committee (GMLPC) website.
-Other pharmacies may be open, but have not notified NHS England Greater Manchester office and are therefore are not included in this list.
+A full list of pharmacies Easter and May Bank Holiday hours is available on GMLPC and Bolton LPC websites.
+Other pharmacies may be open, but have not notified NHS England and NHS Improvement’s Greater Manchester team and are therefore not included in this list.

 How do I find out which pharmacies are open near me?